JeremyTCD/DevOps.ContDeployer/ReadMe.md

     Good write up on handling runtime data: https://www.cuttingedge.it/blogs/steven/pivot/entry.php?id=99.
 ### CommandLineApp
 The command line application provides a simple way for end users to utilize PipelinesCE.
+#### Dependency Injection
+The command line application creates two containers, one for its own services and another for PipelinesCE.
+This accomplishes two things:
+- Avoids bleeding of CLA services into PipelinesCE plugins.
+PipelinesCE is a plugin based tool.
+Having CLA services be accessible to plugins can be troublesome.
+For example, if users attempt to use such plugins in a system with a different user facing layer.
+- Avoids use of service locator in RunCommand.
+ILoggerFactory can only be configured for PipelinesCE after command line switches have been parsed.
+This means that if only one container is used, IServiceProvider must be injected into RunCommand PipelinesCE can be instantiated after ILoggerFactory is configured.
 #### Commands
 ##### Name
 Should be a lowercase verb, for example "run".